-Each question was coded by labeling, compiling, and organizing using numbers to represent the response categories.
-The questionnaires were examined by considering all answers to one question or variable at a time or by examining all responses given to all questions by one respondent at a time.
+Each question was coded by labeling, compiling, and organizing by using numbers to represent response categories. questionnaires were examined by examining all the answers to one question or variable at a time or by examining all the responses given to all questions by one respondent at a time.
 After examining the questionnaires, the collected data was entered and cleaned in Epidata v4.6 and then exported to SPSS v26 software for analysis.
-Descriptive statistics were used for the quantitative data, and the final results of the study were presented in the form of numbers and tables.
-The chi-square test was used to test the association between the independent and dependent variables.
+Descriptive statistics were used for the quantitative data, and the final result of the study was presented in the form of numbers and tables.
+The Chi-square test was used to test the association between the independent and dependent variables.

-Validity and reliability of the study
+The validity and reliability of the study

 Validity was maintained by searching for relevant literature.
-The validity of the instruments was maintained by reviewing the literature related to the topic.
+The validity of the instruments was maintained through reviewing different literature related to the topic.
 An intensive review of the literature was carried out.
-Consultation with faculties as well as the research supervisor was conducted to maintain the validity as well.
+Consultation with faculties as well as the research supervisor was conducted to maintain the validity.
 Pretesting of the instrument at 10% of the sample population from similar schools and similar respondents was done.
-Additionally, the content validity ratio (CVR=0.89) and content validity index (CVI=0.78) indicated the confirmation of the content's validity.
-The consistency and accuracy of the collected data was checked on the same day to avoid missing or incomplete information.
+Additionally, the content validity ratio (CVR=0.89) and content validity (CVI=0.78) indicated the confirmation of content validity.
+The consistency and accuracy of the collected data were checked on the same day to avoid missing information or incomplete information.

-Inclusive criteria and exclusive criteria
+Inclusive criteria and Exclusive criteria

-Adolescents aged 15-19 years old from selected schools or colleges in Tokha Municipality who were interested and willing to participate in the study were considered to meet the inclusive criteria.
+Adolescents aged 15-19 years from selected schools or colleges in Tokha Municipality who are interested and willing to participate in the study were considered to meet the inclusive criteria.